Caudal Steroid Injection

 What does the procedure look like?

-The procedure requires little preparation.
+The procedure requires little preparation and is done in the clinic at Portland Pain and Spine.
 The patient will assume a prone position, face down with a pillow under the abdomen, lifting the sacrum.

 The physician administers or injects a local anesthetic, desensitizing and numbing the skin and tissue above a hole at the bottom of the sacrum.
 This is called the sacral hiatus.